The Rule of 100: Complete Guide to Discount Perception Psychology

 When NOT to use hybrid:

-- Low-ticket items (dollar amount looks weak)
+- Low-ticket items where the dollar amount looks trivially small

 - When clarity matters more than impact